paracamplus/ilp9/NanoProjects/tp2.md

 ===========================================

 These nano-projects focus on the interpreter.
 Ignore the compiler for now.
+Words in italics refer to the terms used in `grammar9.rnc`.
+NanoProjects 2.1 to 2.4 are program transformations while NanoProjects 2.5 to 2.8
+enrich the runtime library.

 NanoProjects
 ------------

 ### NanoProject 2.1 ###

 Currently, some sequences may contain only one expression.
-A sequence with a single expression can be replaced by this expression.
+A _sequence_ with a single expression can be replaced by this expression.
 Modify the system so sequences can only contain more than one expression.